 Here are the must-have pieces to build a business casual look:

-1. Oxford cloth button down shirts: This is a classic cotton shirt every man must own.
+1. Oxford cloth button-down shirts: This is a classic cotton shirt every man must own.
 Most of them have buttons to fasten the collar to the shirt, but you can do without.

 Wear it in classic, solid colors such as white, light blue or light pink.
-You can also have this shirt with discrete patterns (stripped, small dots, etc).
+You can also have this shirt with discrete patterns (stripped, small dots, etc.)

 2. Light sweaters: V-necks or rounded collar, they are great to put on top of a button down shirt with (or without) a tie.
 You can buy them in black, grey or navy blue.

 3. Khakis, chinos, trousers or dress pants: Chinos are very comfortable.
-They are great option for business casual looks.
+They are a great option for business casual looks.
 Wool trousers and dress pants are highly recommended as well.

-4. Blazers: Two-button single-breasted blazers or sports coats are a common option for business casual.
+4. Blazers: Two-button single-breasted blazers or sports coats are a standard option for business casual.
 You can get them in dark blue and grey, and made in different fabrics, such as worsted wool, tweed or flannel.

 When you get a blazer, make sure that it fits properly, or take it to the tailor for alterations.
 Usually, the shoulder area in blazers can be problematic, so it's important that they don’t look too broad.